 To find the sample mean of any given data, follow these steps:

-- Step 1: Sum all the values in the sample data to get Σxi.
+- Step 1.
+Add all the values in the sample data to get Σxi.

 Population Mean vs Sample Mean